Industry information at your fingertips

 Many elements of the show were based on the true life experiences of writer/producer and ex-Delta Force member Eric Haney.
 'Old Home Week' was based on the true story of Kiki Sanchez, a Green Beret who Haney trained with and who was later killed leading communist rebels in Honduras by a force of Honduran soldiers commanded by Haney.
 Controversy still rages as to whether he really did defect to the communists or was undercover for the CIA.
 The episodes where a mission to Iran is ruined by dust storms and the team used specially doctored rounds to kill an enemy without harming the crowd around him are also taken directly from Haney's true life experience

 Jonas, Colonel Ryan, Mack and Bridget all use Colt 45 automatic pistols.
 Hector and Charles Grey both use Sig Sauer 9mm pistols, Bob uses a Heckler and Koch USP and Sam McBride a Glock.
 For the most part they use Heckler and Koch MP5K machine pistols and MP5D silenced submachineguns although they have also used Baretta and Steyr SMGs.
 The main rifle is the M4 carbine, the shortened version of the US Army's M16 rifle although they also use AK47s, FN FALs and Heckler and Koch G3s if required.
 Their sniper rifles are the Remmington M24, M110 semi-automatic, the Blaser 93 Tactical and McMillian Brothers TAC 50.
 Off duty the team all pack small back-up pistols such as Mack's Colt .32, Colonel Ryan's Walther P38K and Jonas' Smith and Wesson .380 revolver.
-In the pilot we see Bob given a silenced Ruger .22 automatic by Ron Cheals but we never see him or any other Unit member use this weapon after that.
+In the pilot we see Bob given a silenced High Standard Sharpshooter M .22 automatic by Ron Cheals.
+Bob Brown uses it later in the episode to neutralize the terrorists' spotters.
 In the same episode Hector and Grey use Benelli M4 combat shotguns.
 In '5 Brothers' we see Hector use the FN Minimi Squad Automatic Weapon (SAW) light machinegun and during 'Into Hell' we see Jonas use an M60E general purpose machinegun.

 According to the patch on his formal uniform Tom Ryan's parent unit is the First Infantry Division (The Big Red One).
 Jonas Blane was in the Airborne Rangers and also the Special Forces (The Green Berets).
 Hector Williams was originally in the 18th Infantry Division and was also a Green Beret as was Charles Grey.
 Mack Gerhardt was in the 101st Airborne Division and Bob Brown was in the Air Cavalry.
 It is unclear what Bridget Sullivan and Sam McBride's parent units were.
 Virtually all the members of The Unit are Ranger and Airborne trained although Jonas points out that whilst Bob is Ranger qualified he never actually served in any of the Ranger battalions himself.
 Bridget is not Ranger qualified as women are not allowed on the course.